 There are numerous dietary protocols that can help a person with Hashimoto’s feel better.
 In some cases, a dietary approach can produce a complete remission of the condition!

-First, let’s talk about the Paleo diet which is the diet from where AIP originates.
+First, let’s talk about the Paleo diet, which is the diet from which the Autoimmune Paleo (AIP) diet originates.
 Many people, even those not diagnosed with Hashimoto’s, are aware of the benefits of the Paleo diet.
 It has helped countless people feel better from a wide range of symptoms: fatigue, brain fog, joint pain, gas, and bloating, to name a few.
-In a survey of my readers and clients, a resounding 81% reported that they felt better on a Paleo or grain free diet.
-In the case of Hashimoto’s, the traditional Paleo diet has even helped many people lower—or completely eradicate—their thyroid antibodies.
+In a survey of my readers and clients, a resounding 81 percent reported that they felt better on a Paleo or grain free diet.
+In the case of Hashimoto’s, the traditional Paleo diet has even helped many people lower — or completely eradicate — their thyroid antibodies.

-The traditional Paleo diet is a classic elimination diet that focuses on omitting things people are commonly sensitive to in an effort to lower inflammation.
+The traditional Paleo diet is a classic elimination diet that focuses on omitting foods people are commonly sensitive to in an effort to lower inflammation.

-As you may know, the Paleo diet eliminates all grains and all processed foods.
-The focus is on replacing the things you take out of your diet with nutrient-dense foods such as organic or grass-fed meats, wild-caught fish, organic vegetables and fruits, nuts, seeds, eggs from pasture-raised hens and, depending on who you ask, dairy.
+As you may know, the Paleo diet eliminates all grains, legumes, soy, and processed foods.
+The focus is on replacing the foods you take out of your diet with other nutrient-dense foods, such as organic or grass-fed meats, wild-caught fish, organic vegetables and fruits, nuts, seeds, eggs from pasture-raised hens, and (depending on who you ask) dairy.

 The Paleo diet is certainly a great start, but it is not always enough to address every case of Hashimoto’s.
 Often, we need to peel back more layers of that onion!
 The good news is, with each new diet, supplement, or treatment that you try, you are finding out how your body responds to different external factors.
-Each case of Hashimoto’s is unique and many of us have additional sensitivities that are deregulating our immune system.
-People with Hashimoto’s often have sensitivities to a wide range of foods—particularly gluten, dairy, eggs, and soy—which are all omitted on the traditional Paleo diet.
+Each case of Hashimoto’s is unique, and many of us have additional food sensitivities that are deregulating our immune system.
+People with Hashimoto’s often have sensitivities to a wide range of foods — particularly to gluten, dairy and soy — which are all omitted on the traditional Paleo diet.

 If the Traditional Paleo Diet Does Not Improve All My Symptoms, What’s Next?